Thursday, September 30, 2021

 The Deportation Cross is located in Horton Landing Nova Scotia.
 It was conceived by René-Arthur Fréchette.
 In 1924, the gothic style cross was originally erected near a railway about a mile from the memorial church at the national historic site of Grand-Pré.
 In 2005, it was relocated to its current spot after archeologists determined and believed to be the exact location where the Acadians waited and boarded ships during the deportation of 1755.

 This site along the Gaspereau River also includes the New England Planters Monument, dedicated to the settlers who took over the vacated land of Annapolis Valley between 1759 and 1768.
 A silvery ancient elm tree, believed to be 175 years old once stood only a few paces from the cross.
 The humongous tree was brought down during a powerful storm in November 2010.
 Years earlier, it had died from Dutch Elm disease and was bare of its bark and leaves.
 It had been hit by lightning a few times, still it stood and was admired for its resilience until the storm.
 Artists Alex Colville and Tom Forrestall both painted the tree while it was still alive.
-In the 1984 NFB documentary film, The Splendor of Order, Alex Colville mentions that it was believed that the tree had stood there since the deportation of the Acadians.
+In the 1984 NFB documentary film, The Splendour of Order, Alex Colville mentions that it was believed that the tree had stood there since the deportation of the Acadians.
 Colville has also painted the deportation cross while it was at its original location.
 During the same documentary, the camera follows him while he makes his way to the cross, makes a preliminary drawing and takes measurements.

 ALEX COLVILLE